ReplicAI/UniMRI/README.md

 -------------------------------------------

 This repository contains a python API to preprocess MRI images of healthy and multiple sclerosis patients, based on the NicMs lesion tool.
-Adapted to work with json, it supports an unlimited number of databases.
+Adapted to work with JSON, it supports an unlimited number of databases.
 The objective of this work is to provide a pre-processed magnetic resonance base for the application of multiple sclerosis lesion classification and segmentation algorithms.

 ![img_com_rotulos](https://user-images.githubusercontent.com/49326502/90802677-f85a1080-e2ed-11ea-98f2-0cf11adc92d1.png)